Slot Based Merchandising

 - Enter product queries or category name in the search box.

-- Each product has a menu in the top right corner designated by "+" - product slot rule is accessible through this menu
+- Each product has a menu in the top right corner, which you can open by clicking the "+".
+The product slot rule is accessible through this menu.

 Select "Lock in place" to lock a product in that specific slot OR select "Lock Position #" and select a slot position from the drop down menu.
 You can lock a product into any slot within the Top 100 positions.
 A product locked in a slot is indicated with a lock symbol in the upper left corner as can be seen in the image below.

 - Hit "Apply" and you will notice a lock symbol in the top right corner to designate the slot has been locked.